tangbka/project-getting-and-cleaning-data/README.md

 This file explains the variables in the tidy data set, the data and the steps I took to clean up the raw data.

 #####4) TidyData.txt
 This is the cleaned data.
-If you follow the stesp in the <u>CodeBook.md</u> and run the scrip <u>run_analysis.R</u> in R, you should obtain the same data set.
+If you follow the steps in the <u>CodeBook.md</u> and run the scrip <u>run_analysis.R</u> in R, you should obtain the same data set.

 ######What You Should Do?